USE CASES

 Russia’s Full-Scale Invasion of Ukraine

-During the September 2021 to February 2022 focus period, Talosai’s weekly dashboard model captured the kind of rising defense-domain pressure, military narrative convergence, public concern, psychological strain, and economic stress that preceded Russia’s full-scale invasion.
-Instead of treating each signal as isolated news, Talosai would have shown users how defense, governance, economy, society, and psychological indicators were increasingly moving together as measurable escalation pressure.
+During the September 2021 to February 2022 focus period, Talosai’s weekly dashboard model captured rising defense-domain pressure, military narrative convergence, public concern, psychological strain, and economic stress that preceded Russia’s full-scale invasion.
+Instead of treating each signal as isolated news, Talosai showed how defense, governance, economy, society, and psychological indicators increasingly moved together as measurable escalation pressure.

 Focus Period: September 2021 → February 2022